isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  :isccmd:`lease6-write` - writes the IPv6 memfile lease database into a file.

--  :iscmd:`sflq-pool4-create` - creates an IPv4 SFLQ pool in the lease back end.
+-  :isccmd:`sflq-pool4-rebuild` - rebuilds an IPv4 SFLQ pool in the lease back end.

--  :iscmd:`sflq-pool6-create` - creates an IPv6 SFLQ pool in the lease back end.
+-  :isccmd:`sflq-pool6-rebuild` - rebuilds an IPv6 SFLQ pool in the lease back end.

--  :iscmd:`sflq-pool4-get-all` - fetches all IPv4 SFLQ pools from the lease back end.
+-  :isccmd:`sflq-pool4-get-all` - fetches all IPv4 SFLQ pools from the lease back end.

--  :iscmd:`sflq-pool6-get-all` - fetches all IPv6 SFLQ pools from the lease back end.
+-  :isccmd:`sflq-pool6-get-all` - fetches all IPv6 SFLQ pools from the lease back end.

--  :iscmd:`sflq-pool4-get-by-subnet` - fetches all IPv4 SFLQ pools that belong to
+-  :isccmd:`sflq-pool4-get-by-subnet` - fetches all IPv4 SFLQ pools that belong to
    a subnet from the lease back end.

--  :iscmd:`sflq-pool6-get-by-subnet` - fetches all IPv6 SFLQ pools that belong to
+-  :isccmd:`sflq-pool6-get-by-subnet` - fetches all IPv6 SFLQ pools that belong to
    a subnet from the lease back end.

--  :iscmd:`sflq-pool4-get-by-range` - fetches all IPv4 SFLQ pools that overlap an
+-  :isccmd:`sflq-pool4-get-by-range` - fetches all IPv4 SFLQ pools that overlap an
    address range from the lease back end.

--  :iscmd:`sflq-pool6-get-by-range` - fetches all IPv6 SFLQ pools that overlap an
+-  :isccmd:`sflq-pool6-get-by-range` - fetches all IPv6 SFLQ pools that overlap an
    address range from the lease back end.

--  :iscmd:`sflq-pool4-del` - deletes an IPv4 SFLQ pool that matches an address
+-  :isccmd:`sflq-pool4-del` - deletes an IPv4 SFLQ pool that matches an address
    range from the lease back end.

--  :iscmd:`sflq-pool6-del` - deletes an IPv6 SFLQ pool that matches an address
+-  :isccmd:`sflq-pool6-del` - deletes an IPv6 SFLQ pool that matches an address
    range from the lease back end.

 All commands use JSON syntax and can be issued either using the control